-The air/gas ratio valve is factory-set and must not be adjusted during commissioning unless this action is recommended, following contact with Vokera technical.
+The air/gas ratio valve is factory-set and must not be adjusted during commissioning unless this action is recommended, following contact with the Vokera technical help line.
 If any such adjustment is recommended and further checking of the boiler is required, the engineer must be competent to carry out this work and to use the flue gas analyser accordingly.
-If the boiler requires conversion to operate with a different gas family (e.g., conversion from natural gas to LPG) separate guidance will be provided by Vokera technical and must be followed.
+If the boiler requires conversion to operate with a different gas family (e.g., conversion from natural gas to LPG) separate guidance will be provided by the Vokera technical help line and must be followed.